 Situations this music suits depend on the listeners temperit may complement someone whos falling asleep or provide an unobtrusive background for work.
 According to the composer, the only place this music does not belong to is a dancefloor.

-The name Miru Mir comes from a popular in the 80s Soviet slogan, and this association is supported by the extensive use of samples from Soviet movies.
-Transliteration gives us a mysterious Mupy Mupa fantasy land from the musicians childhood, that special place in his soul that keeps fairy tales and pleasant, naive experiences.
+The name Mupy Mup comes from a popular in the 80s Soviet slogan (Miru Mir!), and this association is supported by the extensive use of samples from Soviet movies.
+A kind of transliteration gives us a mysterious Mupy Mupa fantasy land from the musicians childhood, that special place in his soul that keeps fairy tales and pleasant, naive experiences.
 Characters who live in this land (could that be the back side of a wall clock?) are depicted on the album cover.

 It is a great miracle that we appeared from the abyss of the void in the first place.
 Moreover, our daily lives are filled with small wonderful things that we tend not to notice, what, however, doesnt make them any less significant.
 These small things is what inspires the composer, Ivan Voltanov.
 Nevertheless, do not seek any particular philosophy in his work.
 Theres no need to attach great importance to soft chillout electronica.